suprhst/emacs.d/README.md

    and restart emacs it will pull the packages from melpa

 * Feel Free to copy my config
-Support the packages inside the config if possible keep opensource community thriving :)
+Support the packages inside the config if possible in their respective Gits/ Pages / Websites keep opensource community thriving :)

 Hope you Have a Wonderful Day